mithril-security/blindai/docs/docs/deploy-on-premise.md

 === "Hardware mode"

-    !!! info
-        If you are using Azure DCsV2 VMs, you can ignore all of this.
-The drivers and the PCCS server are built-in the VMs.

     You will need to have an Intel SGX-ready device, with `SGX+FLC` (Flexible Launch Control) support.
 Read [this Intel documentation page](https://www.intel.com/content/www/us/en/support/articles/000057420/software/intel-security-products.html) to see if your Intel processor supports it.